 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses, and related disclosures at the date of the financial statements.
-The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company and the unknown future impacts of the COVID-19 pandemic.
-Key estimates and assumptions made by the Company relate to revenue recognition and the assessment of stand-alone selling price ("SSP"), assessment of recoverability of goodwill and intangible assets, valuation of our equity method investment in the JV, valuation of inventories, annual performance related bonuses, allowance for credit losses and loss contingencies.
+The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company.
+Key estimates and assumptions made by the Company relate to revenue recognition and the assessment of stand-alone selling price, assessment of recoverability of goodwill, valuation of our equity method investment CNNC Accuray (Tianjin) Medical Technology Co.
+Ltd., the Company's joint venture in China (the "JV"), valuation of inventories, annual performance related bonuses, allowance for credit losses and loss contingencies.
 Actual results could differ materially from those estimates.